-Workplaces achieve gender pay equity when women and men receive equal pay for work of equal or comparable value.
+Workplaces achieve gender pay equity when all employees receive equal pay for work of equal or comparable value.

-- men and women doing the same work (or different work of equal or comparable value) get paid the same amount
+- employees doing the same work (or different work of equal or comparable value) get paid the same amount

 - pay and conditions are assessed in a non-discriminatory way – valuing skills, responsibilities and working conditions in each job

 - organisational structures and processes provide all staff equal access to training, promotions or flexible working arrangements.

 Australian private sector employers with 100 or more employees must report to the Workplace Gender Equality Agency (WGEA) on six Gender Equality Indicators each year by law.